pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-zobjcopy.md

 where the input file can be in any of the current or older object file formats of *z80asm* and the output file is updated to the current format.

+Each option denotes one action to be done on the input file, and multiple options can be specified to execute multiple actions in the sequence given in the command line.

 ### Options

 * -l | --list